3dct/open_iA-superbuild/README.md

     - In the "Select Components" step:
 		- expand the "Qt" tree item
 		- decide on a version
-			- current recommendation is to use version 6.4
+			- current recommendation is to use version 6.4(.3 or whichever is the latest in that branch)
 			- **Note on Qt versions >= 6**: Use VTK 9.1 or later, or git from its master branch, see `VTK_VERSION`, `VTK_USE_GIT_REPO` and `VTK_GIT_TAG` options below.
 			- **Note on Visual Studio 2022:** pre-built binaries are only provided for VS 2019, but these work with VS 2022 as well.
 		- for that version, expand the tree and **only check** the "MSVC 2019 64-bit" option, as well as the "Qt Charts", "Qt HTTP Server (TP)" (only available for Qt >= 6.4) and "Qt WebSockets" options under "Additional Libraries"; make sure no other version or option than those two is checked (unless you require them for something else than open\_iA, of course).